nghiapham1026/cs163/docs/project-doc.md

    - **Implementation:** Use a time series plot to overlay weather anomalies (e.g., Z-scores for temperature) with crop yield data to show how extreme weather events affect yields.
    - **Tools:** Matplotlib, Plotly.

-### Preprocessing Steps
+### **Preprocessing Steps**

 **OpenWeatherMap API:**
-- Retrieve real-time weather data for specified California regions, capturing key variables such as temperature, precipitation, humidity, and atmospheric pressure.
+- Retrieve real-time weather data for specified California regions, capturing variables such as temperature, precipitation, wind speed, cloud cover, and visibility.
-- Fetch historical weather data from 1980 to the present, allowing comparison with real-time data.
+- Aggregate real-time data at daily, monthly, and yearly intervals for direct comparison with historical datasets.
-- No preprocessing will be done on dates; date parsing will remain flexible for time interval analysis.
+- No date preprocessing to ensure flexibility for time interval analysis, allowing seamless merging with historical data.
-- The data will be aggregated by date, city, and other relevant attributes such as temperature, humidity, and precipitation.

 **NOAA Climate Data:**
-- Download historical weather records focusing on temperature and precipitation from 1980 to the present for California’s agricultural regions.
+- Download historical weather records focusing on temperature, precipitation, and extreme weather indicators (e.g., high winds, heavy rain) from 1980 to the present for California’s agricultural regions.
-- Include relevant seasonal indicators such as temperature patterns and rainfall amounts during critical crop growth periods.
+- Create seasonal indicators to capture critical weather conditions during crop growth periods.
-- No specific date preprocessing; historical weather records will align with crop yield data for later correlation analysis.
+- Align historical weather records with crop yield data by year and region for later correlation and model analysis.

 **USDA Crop Yield Data:**
-- Collect historical crop yield data for key crops (almonds, tomatoes, grapes, lettuce) from 1980 to the present.
+- Collect historical crop yield data for key crops (almonds, tomatoes, grapes) from 1980 to the present, focusing on counties across California’s Central Valley and other agriculturally significant regions.
+- Generate lagged crop yield features (e.g., Yield Per Acre_lag1) to capture the influence of previous years' crop performance on current outcomes.
-- Align the crop yield data with the corresponding weather conditions in the same regions and timeframes for correlation analysis.
+- Align crop yield data with the corresponding weather conditions in the same regions and timeframes for a more robust analysis of weather impacts on yield.
-- Regions are assigned based on counties to facilitate regional crop yield comparisons with weather data.

 **Region Assignment for Crop Yield Data:**
-- Assign each county in the dataset to a predefined region (e.g., San Francisco, Riverside, Fresno) based on its geographical location.
+- Assign counties in the dataset to key agricultural regions (e.g., Fresno, Riverside, Napa) based on geographic proximity to account for regional weather and soil conditions.
-- Use these regions to aggregate and filter crop data by year and region, grouping by crop name to derive relevant metrics such as harvested acres, yield, production, price per unit, and overall value.
+- Aggregate and filter crop data by county, year, and crop type to derive metrics such as harvested acres, yield per acre, production, price per unit, and overall value, allowing comparisons across regions and crops.

-**Weather Data Aggregation:**
+### Weather Data Aggregation and Feature Engineering:

 1. **Daily Aggregation:**
-   - Parse and clean the datetime column, removing unnecessary time zone information.
+   - Parse the datetime column and clean time zone information to maintain consistency.
-   - Aggregate weather data (temperature, pressure, humidity, etc.) daily, grouped by both date and city, to get a daily summary of weather conditions per city.
+   - Aggregate daily weather variables by date and city to obtain daily summaries (e.g., average temperature, max wind speed).
+   - Calculate extreme weather indicators such as days with temperatures above a high threshold, heavy rain days, or low visibility days for each location.

 2. **Monthly Aggregation:**
    - Extract the year and month from the datetime column.
-   - Group the weather data by city and month to generate monthly summaries for each location, including average temperature, humidity, and precipitation.
+   - Aggregate data by city and month to create monthly summaries (e.g., monthly average temperature and total precipitation).
+   - Track extreme weather metrics monthly, such as the number of high-wind days or heavy precipitation days, to observe seasonal patterns.

-3. **Yearly Aggregation:**
+3. **Yearly Aggregation and Extreme Weather Feature Engineering:**
-   - Extract the year from the datetime column.
+   - Extract the year from the datetime column and group data by city and year.
-   - Group the weather data by city and year to produce yearly summaries, focusing on the same variables as daily and monthly aggregations.

-Each step produces a CSV output that will serve as an input for the next phase of analysis.
-This approach maintains flexibility by not heavily preprocessing dates, enabling more dynamic analysis during the model-building phase.
-The preprocessing pipeline ensures consistent, clean data for later correlation and time-series analysis.
+   - Generate yearly summaries for each location, focusing on temperature, precipitation, and additional weather variables like wind speed and visibility.
+   - Create extreme weather features for each year (e.g., high temp days, heavy rain days, snow days), using city-specific thresholds derived from historical statistics to capture extreme weather patterns specific to each location.
+   - Include location-specific lagged weather variables for multi-year temporal dependencies in weather, providing additional insight into how past conditions influence crop outcomes.

+4. **Lagged Crop Features:**
+   - Generate lagged features for key crop metrics (e.g., Yield Per Acre, Production Per Acre) to capture the impact of previous years' crop performance on current yields.
+   - Impute missing values in lagged crop features for the first few years using forward and backward filling, ensuring a complete dataset for analysis.

 <!---
 ----------